GiovanniRicetto/fullscreen-borderless/readme.md

 - You don't need big knowledge on programming to edit .bat file.
 Notepad it's all you need.
 - - You are using GitHub, so...
 I really think you know what are you doing hehe

-- I didn't tested on Steam, Epic, GoG Games; Can run but I don't know (ツ)_/¯
+- I didn't tested on Steam and Epic; Can run but I don't know (ツ)_/¯
+- Works good on GoG Games!
 - DON'T USE FOR ONLINE GAMING.
 Some voices on my head say it's fine but others "That wizardry can ban".
 Just for off-line games OKAY????

 # How to run?